nearbygems/nearbygems/README.md

 My name is Bergen.

-I am hard-working and results-driven Java adept.

-Looking for an opportunity to contribute my professional knowledge at the right place and enhance my skills for further growth and betterment.
+I am a Java Developer with experience in building scalable and reliable systems.
+Proficient in Java, use Python, and currently expanding skills in Kotlin, Scala, and Go.
+Well-versed in Spring Boot and Apache Spark, with experience in fintech projects using PostgreSQL, Elasticsearch, MongoDB, and Kafka.